Camera Basics By Neil Blevins Created On: Oct 13th 2025 Updated On: Nov 26th 2025 Software: Any

 heavily affect your final photo.
 Here's some common photographic camera

-placement terms:
+placement terms: Wide Shot: Sometimes

 further away from your subject, and see more of the environment.
 If

-Close up: You're very
+Closeup Shot: You're very

 close to your subject, if a person, you see probably just their face.

-Extreme Close up: even
+Extreme Closeup Shot: even

 closer than close up, you may just see their eyes.
+Usually used to see

 Worms Eye View: The

 camera is low and you are looking up at your subject.
+Makes the subject

 Birds Eye View: The

 camera is above your subject and you are looking down.
+Makes the

 Optical Effects